Charlesetc/arctic/design/index.md

 Or not!
 Artic's for everyone. 👻 Welcome

 Artic is a small, easy, and fast language.
 The goal is to create a statically typed, compiled language, that feels as dynamic as ruby or lisp.
 It does this with **inferred structural types**.
-Think implicit duck-typing, checked at compile-time.
+Think implicit duck-typing, and checked at compile-time.